apache/parquet-format/LogicalTypes.md

 - `WKB`: `GEOMETRY` type with `WKB` encoding can only be used to annotate the `BYTE_ARRAY` primitive type.
 See [WKB](#well-known-binary-wkb).

+Note that geometry encoding is required for `GEOMETRY` type.
+In order to correctly interpret geometry data, writer implementations SHOULD always set this field, and reader implementations SHOULD fail for an unknown geometry encoding value.

 ##### Well-known binary (WKB)

 Well-known binary (WKB) representations of geometries, see [Geospatial Notes](#geospatial-notes).